particle-iot/docs/src/content/firmware.md

 This class enables UDP messages to be sent and received.

-The UDP protocol implementation has known issues that will require extra consideration when programming with it.
+The UDP protocol implementation has known issues that may require extra consideration when programming with it.
 Please refer to the Known Issues category of the Community for details.
 The are also numerous working examples and workarounds in the searchable Community topics.

 <!-- TO DO -->
 <!-- Add more examples-->